-Separate Elections: If there is a choice among classification of coverage under the plan, each person eligible for continuation of coverage is entitled to make a separate election.
+Separate Elections: If there is a choice among classification of coverage under the plan, each of you who are eligible for continuation of coverage is entitled to make a separate election.
 Thus, a spouse or dependent child is entitled to elect continuation of coverage even if the covered employee does not make that election.
-Similarly, a spouse or dependent child may elect a different coverage from the coverage of the employee.
+Similarly, a spouse or dependent child may elect a different coverage from that of the employee.